zsmith3/zsmith3.github.io/index.md

 # About Me

-Since October 2023, I'm a PhD student under the supervision of Felix Joos in [Heidelberg](https://web.ifi.uni-heidelberg.de/tcs/smith).
+Since October 2023, I'm a PhD student under the supervision of Felix Joos in [Heidelberg](https://web.ifi.uni-heidelberg.de/tcs/smith), with a research focus on extremal and probabilistic combinatorics.
 See also [my LinkedIn](https://www.linkedin.com/in/zak-smith-79b807256/).

 I originally created this site to showcase [my programming projects](./projects), although in recent years these have rather fallen to the wayside.